 The marsh sandpiper (Tringa stagnatilis) is a small wader.
 It is a rather small shank, and breeds in open grassy steppe and taiga wetlands from easternmost Europe to the Russian Far East.
 The genus name Tringa is the Neo-Latin name given to the green sandpiper by Aldrovandus in 1599 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
 The specific stagnatilis is from Latin stagnum, "swamp".

-This Blog contains Wildlife and Bird Photos from Walks, Safaris, Birding Trips and Vacations.
+This Blog contains Wildlife, Plants and Bird Photos from Walks, Safaris, Birding Trips and Vacations.
 Most of the pictures have been taken with my Nikon P900 and P950X cameras.
-On the right of the page are labels for each species.
-If you click on a label it will show all of the photos for that species.
-I am adding as much information as I can from sources such as Wikipedia.
-To see a larger picture just click on the picture.
+Just click on any image for a larger picture.
+On the right column under the Blog Archive are the entries by date.
+Below that under Animal categories all the diffent species of Animals, Birds, Insects and Plants contained in the website are listed.
+Clicking on any entry will show all the entries for that species.

 TOTAL PAGEVIEWS